 I want to talk about Paul’s exhortation to Galatians to “Walk in the Spirit” today (Galatians 5:16).
 As a Christian, I enjoy wonderful freedom in Christ.
-It is truly the desire of Christ that I will be free.
-But I must not allow freedom to become a ‘license’ to sin.
+It is truly the desire of Christ that I will be free but I must not allow freedom to become a ‘license’ to sin.
 If I am not careful, desires of the flesh can wreak self-destruction.
 To prevent this the apostle Paul instructs me to walk in the Spirit.
-Now the question raised by most Christians is ‘How do I walk in the Spirit’?
+Now the question raised by most Christians is ‘How do I walk in the Spirit?
 In today’s sermon, I am going to show you three things you must-do if you want to walk in the Spirit.

 Read Psalm 119:11 – We need to know the will of the Spirit before we can walk in agreement with the Spirit.
 We learn His will by studying His word.